awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 1. Add the tag `stoppable` to this DB instance\.

-   The name for this tag is chosen by you\.
-Using a tag like this is an alternative to devising a naming convention that encodes all the relevant information in the name of the DB instance \(or other types of resources\)\.
+   You choose the name for this tag\.
+This approach means that you can avoid devising a naming convention that encodes all relevant information in names\.
+In such a convention, you might encode information in the DB instance name or names of other resources\.
 Because this example treats the tag as an attribute that is either present or absent, it omits the `Value=` part of the `--tags` parameter\.

    ```
    $ aws rds add-tags-to-resource \